 If you notice any signs of fertilizer burn in your plant leaves and roots, you need to take action immediately to help correct the problem, and create the best environment for recovery.

-First, and most important thing to do is stop any fertilization efforts, even if it means pausing your regular fertilizer schedule for your lawn.
+The first, and most important thing to do is stop any fertilization efforts, even if it means pausing your regular fertilizer schedule for your lawn.

 If you’ve applied granular fertilizer, remove any visible granules from the soil surface, and any slow-release fertilizer spikes currently embedded into the dirt.